 Another very comprehensive option is to look at Capterra.
-Just be careful that you are not looking at the data from companies who are paying Capterra to be listed.
+Just be careful that you’re not looking at the data from companies who are paying Capterra to be listed.

-You can see two types of email software information:
+You can filter two types of email software information:

 Email Marketing Tip #6.
 There ought to be a law…and there are several.